 Ceviche 103

 More of the same.
-Peruvian marine haute cuisine brought directly from the Pacific to this Eixample restaurant.
-As the name suggests, in Ceviche 103 you will find up to seven proposals of this typical Peruvian dish and a menu a little more playful than Yakumanka’s, but at the same level.
+Peruvian marine haute cuisine brought directly from the Pacific to this place in the Eixample.
+As the name suggests, in Ceviche 103 you can find up to seven proposals of this typical Peruvian dish and a somewhat more playful menu than Yakumanka, but at the same level.

-In addition, the menu it keeps some curiosities for connoisseurs, such as rice with duck chiclayana style, typical of Sundays on the Peruvian coast, a tacu tacu (a dish of leftover rice and beans) with entrails or shells Parmesan, scallops au gratin with cheese.
+In addition, the menu has some curiosities for connoisseurs, such as rice with duck chiclayana style, typical of Sundays on the Peruvian coast, tacu tacu (a dish of leftover rice and beans) with entraña or conchas a la parmesana, scallops au gratin with cheese.

 Warike

-They say they do peruvian street food, and we think they do something else.
-Here they cook chicken and pork a la caja china and al cilindro, the two Peruvian grilling techniques, and they also make anticuchos and sánguches with all the meat they grill.
-An authentic Peruvian steakhouse where you will discover that the mix between the grilled flavor and the Peruvian seasoning is a winning combo.
+They say they do Peruvian street food, but we think they do something else.
+Here they cook chicken and pork “a la caja china” and “al cilindro”, the two Peruvian grilling techniques, and they also make “anticuchos” and “sánguches” with all the meat they grill.
+An authentic Peruvian grill where you will discover that the mixture between the grilled flavor and the Peruvian seasoning is a winning combo.

 📍 C/ de Bilbao, 24